rust-lang/rfcs/text/0000-rand-crate-redesign.md

 ## Summary of above

-There are many questions above; perhaps the biggest ones are:
+There are many questions above; perhaps the biggest ones are as follows.

+API:

 *   Remove `next_f32` and `next_f64` from `Rng`?
 *   Add `next_u128` to `Rng`?